Power and Leadership for Collaborative Change

 Leading in these increasingly urgent times we now find ourselves in requires leadership which is adaptive and power intelligent.
 Responding to increasingly complex challenges whilst navigating conflicting and diverse positions and viewpoints is the domain we now need to lead in.

-Designed and delivered Liz Skelton – Co-Founder, Collaboration for Impact.
+Designed and delivered by Liz Skelton – Co-Founder & Chair, Collaboration for Impact with co-facilitator Kate Williams – Collaborative Change Practitioner, CFI.

 Who is it for?

-Anyone working on change initiatives that involve collaboration and/ or systems change: leaders, managers, facilitators, funders, community change-makers.
-This is also of relevance to consultants, advisors, and researchers of collaborations/ organisations/ systems change initiatives working across different purposes, agendas, interests and power.
+Anyone working on place-based change and/or systems change collaborations: backbone teams, managers, facilitators, funders, community change makers.
+This is also of relevance to consultants, advisors, and researchers, of collaborations/ organisations/ systems change initiatives working across different purposes, agendas, interests and power.

-3 x 4-hour facilitated workshop series & self-directed learning including videos, readings, and reflective exercises between sessions.
+3 x 5-hour facilitated workshop series & self-directed learning including videos, readings, and reflective exercises between sessions.

 Thursday 1 September